-King Charles II, enroute by sea from London to Dover, was forced to land here during a violent storm.
+King Charles II, enroute by sea from London to the cross channel port of Ramsgate, was forced to land here during a violent storm.
 To mark this life saving escape from drowning he named the bay as the Kings Gate(way).
 The mock castle that now adorns it’s headland was financed by grand theft by Henry Fox, or to give him his title, Lord Holland, of whom you probably know nothing.
 However you will have heard of Holland Park in west London, a suburb where Henry Fox had a grand park and grand mansion.
 But desirous of having a seaside “cottage” he built Kingsgate Castle!

 Fox by name and sly fox by nature, his position as the King’s Paymaster General allowed an estimated £50 million (at year 1760 values) to disappear into his back pocket and reappear as his grandiose mansions!

 Continuing along the cliff top road we soon came to the North Foreland Light House.
 This guides ships into the Thames Estuary, or heading in the opposite direction, warms ships that they are approaching the dangerous Goodwin Sands.
 It is estimated that over 2,000 ships have met a watery grave here, the skeleton’s of which often rise up from the sands following stormy weather.